edoburu/django-any-imagefield/README.rst

 Supported image fields:

-* django-filebrowser-no-grappelli_, which includes a file selector.
+* django-filebrowser-no-grappelli_, which includes a preview and file selector.
-* SORL-thumbnail_ (currently disabled)
+* SORL-thumbnail_, which includes a preview
 * Django's default ``ImageField``, with a preview added to it.